Israel in the Junior Eurovision Song Contest 2018: Before Junior Eurovision

-Kdam Eurovision Junior 2018
+Kdam Eurovision Junior

-The singer who performed the Israeli entry for the Junior Eurovision Song Contest 2018 was selected through the singing competition Kdam Eurovision Junior 2018 ("Pre Junior Eurovision 2018").
+The singer who performed the Israeli entry for the Junior Eurovision Song Contest 2018 was selected through the singing competition Kdam Eurovision Junior ("Pre Junior Eurovision").

 The Israeli broadcaster opened a call for performers for their 2018 Junior Eurovision national selection in August 2018.
-The candidates took part in live auditions where an expert committee selected the 6 participants that participated at the national final, where they performed cover songs.
-A three-person jury panel made-up of former Eurovision representatives Yardena Arazi (1976 and 1988), Lior Narkis (2003), and singer Hanan Ben Ari decided the results of the competition.

-The show took place on 6 September 2018 at the Russel Theatre in Ramat Gan, hosted by Yaron Rubinsky and Roni Dalumi, and was broadcast on 2 October 2018 on Kan 11.
-After all of the covers were performed by the competing artists, the contestants sang the four Israeli winning songs of the Eurovision Song Contest: A-Ba-Ni-Bi (1978), Hallelujah (1979), Diva (1998) and Toy (2018).
+The candidates took part in live auditions, held in the last week of August, where an expert committee selected the 6 participants that participated at the national final to perform cover songs.
+The show took place on 6 September 2018 at the Russel Theatre in Ramat Gan, hosted by Yaron Rubinsky and Roni Dalumi, but was broadcast on 2 October 2018 on Kan 11 and Kan Educational.
+After all of the covers were performed by the competing artists, the contestants sang the four Israeli winning songs of the Eurovision Song Contest: "A-Ba-Ni-Bi" (1978), "Hallelujah" (1979), "Diva" (1998) and "Toy" (2018).
+Noam Dadon was selected by a jury panel consisting of former Eurovision representatives Yardena Arazi (1976 and 1988), Lior Narkis (2003), and singer Hanan Ben Ari, with the split results of the competition never being published.

 Song selection

-After Dadon's win, KAN launched an open call for the song, which a jury internally selected the song "Children Like These (Yelaad’im Kaeele)" for him.
+After Dadon's win, KAN launched an open call for the song, and members of the Society of Authors, Composers and Music Publishers in Israel could submit their entries until 12 September.
+On 7 October, a 35-second snippet of the song "Children Like These (Yelaad’im Kaeele)" was published, containing the chorus.
+The official music video and the full song were published a day later on the official YouTube channel of Kan Educational.
+The entry was entirely in Hebrew.
 The song was written and composed by Eden Hason.